CinarOter/Python-Slot-Machine/README.md

 # Python Slot Machine

 This is a simple slot machine game built in Python.
-You can place bets, spin the reels, and try to win by matching symbols.
-The game uses fun emoji symbols like cherries, watermelons, eggplants, lemons, and stars.
+You can place bets, spin the reels, and try to win by matching symbols (this is for educational purposes only :3).

 I built this project to practice Python programming, working with functions, loops, and conditionals.
 It also demonstrates how to manage a game balance, handle user input, and calculate winnings.